12 Top Ski Resorts in Canada, 2024/25

 Whistler Blackcomb, owned by Vail Resorts, is Canada's premier ski resort with world-class skiing and facilities.
 The combined terrain of these two mountains makes it the largest ski resort in North America.
 Whistler Blackcomb's ideal position in the mountains just back from the ocean ensures a steady supply of snow.
 Each season, the resort receives on average 35.5 feet of snow.
 At the base of Whistler and Blackcomb is the enchanting Whistler Village.

-You don't even need to ski to enjoy a trip to Whistler, but if you do, you'll find seemingly unlimited terrain that can accommodate any level of skier, from first-timers to extreme skiers.
+You'll find seemingly unlimited terrain that can accommodate any level of skier, from first-timers to extreme skiers.
 The resort has five terrain parks with over 150 features, 90 rails, and 40-plus jumps.
 Skiers will rejoice as they blast down beautiful wide-open bowls on Whistler Mountain, and cruise incredible groomed runs all over both mountains.
 On Blackcomb, the Horstman Glacier provides year-round skiing.

 Whistler Blackcomb